jackc/pgx/README.md

     create user pgx_md5 password 'secret';
     create database pgx_test;

+Connect to database pgx_test and run:

+    create extension hstore;

 Next open connection_settings_test.go.example and make a copy without the .example.
 If your PostgreSQL server is accepting connections on 127.0.0.1, then you are done.